k4mrul/sre-roadmap/README.md

 ### Federation

 A system where multiple autonomous entities collaborate.
+This is used for large-scale systems like federated learning and blockchain networks.

 ### Latency